cam5/leadpages_wordpress_plugin/readme.md

 A WordPress plugin to easily use your Leadpages pages and Leadboxes inside your WordPress site.

 ***Change Log***
+*2.1.5.6
+    * is_front_page returning errors with some sites static front page setups.
+Silenced errors with @is_front_page

+*2.1.5.5
+    * Changed update command for updating from version 1 to version 2 to ensure it runs properly

 *2.1.5.4
     * Changed WelcomeGate to only display on home and front pages